-The 2021 survey results show that safety belt use differed by roadway type.
-Usage measured highest on Interstates (93.1%) and Principal Arterials (91.9%) which typically yield higher traffic density and higher rates of speed.
-Usage measured lowest on Minor Arterials (87.3%), followed by Local Roads (87.6%) and Collectors (88.4%), which are less frequently travelled roadways by comparison.
+The 2023 survey results show that safety belt use differed by roadway type.
+Usage measured highest on Interstates (91.9%) and Principal Arterials (90.3%) which typically yield higher traffic density and higher rates of speed.
+Usage measured lowest on Local Roads (84.8%), followed by Minor Arterials (89.3%) and Collectors (89.5%), which are less frequently travelled roadways by comparison.

-Annually, surveys typically find that local roads are where occupants are least likely buckled up.
-Trending out the last five annual surveys (2016-2021)1 shows that travelers on the higher speed roads are buckling up more now than in years past, while usage on lower speed roadways has been relatively sluggish.
+Annually, surveys typically find that local roads are where occupants are least likely to be buckled up.
+Trending out the last five annual surveys (2018-2023)1 shows that while occupant usage on almost all road types increased in 2023 from the previous year, travelers on Local Roads saw their usage decrease, and their gap in usage amongst occupants traveling on higher speed roadways has increased in recent years.